• Skip to primary navigation

 • Deliciously flavorful and light-adds a hint of orange, which pairs beautifully with carrots

-This glaze has a mild flavor designed to accent the natural sweetness of the carrot and in order to let the flavor of the carrot shine-through.
-Organic is the only way to go in my opinion.
+This recipe is designed to accent the natural sweetness of the carrot and let the flavor of the carrot shine-through.
+I use organic carrots because they seem to have the most flavor, but you can use conventional carrots as well.

 I like to include these on my Easter menu as a side dish, along with steamed Brussels sprouts and English Pea salad...the perfect combination with ham!